mkeneqa/vagrant-hg2git/ReadMe.md

 ```

-This happens because Windows inserts a different line endings at the end of every new line from unix.
+This happens because Windows inserts a different line endings at the end of every new line from unix and the built in commands like `cd` and `git` aren't being recognized.

 The easy fix is to run this command: